-The table below incorporates these indicators of value into the assessment of sensitivity.
+The section below incorporates these indicators of value into the assessment of sensitivity.

-Assessment Criterion Landscape Sensitivity Description Physical Character (including topography and scale) An elevated landform which varies with gentle undulations between 65m and 95m AOD, indicating lower sensitivity.
+An elevated landform which varies with gentle undulations between 65m and 95m AOD, indicating lower sensitivity.

 In the north there is a small-medium scale field pattern and small-scale landscape features including hedgerows and deciduous woodland, indicating a higher sensitivity.
 In the south, large open arable fields indicate a lower sensitivity to residential development.